khofstadter/enhancingaudiodescription.com/_posts/2025-01-13-darci-conference.md

 - A quiet room and a sensory room will be available to allow for guests to self-regulate if needed.
 The quiet room will be a calm and silent space for guests.
 The sensory room will be a space with creative and non-creative sensory options, such as headphone stations and drawing tables.

+- We will have BSL interpreters for as many sessions as possible throughout the event, please check the programme for an indication of the sessions which have BSL interpreters confirmed.

 We will be updating this information on a weekly basis.
-We are currently looking into providing BSL interpreters and hearing loops.
+We are currently looking into hearing loops provision.
 If you have any questions please contact enhancingad@gmail.com.

 <br>